MohammadjavadSalehi/trello/README.md

-## this project deployed at https://trello-dev.netlify.app/
+## This project deployed at https://trello-dev.netlify.app/

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).